aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/color-brightness-adjustments/_index.md

 ---
-title: "Learn to Change PNG Background Color and Adjust Brightness with Aspose.Imaging for Java"
+title: "How to Adjust Image Background Color and Brightness in Java"
-description: "Learn how to change PNG background color, adjust brightness, contrast, and gamma using Aspose.Imaging for Java."
+description: "Learn how to modify image background color and adjust brightness, contrast, and gamma in Java."
 date: 2026-04-22
 keywords:
 - change png background color